tino/pyFirmata/README.md

 ### Starting sampling at a given sampling interval

-In order to sample analogue data you need to specify a sampling interval in ms. The smallest interval is 1ms:
+In order to sample analogue data you need to specify a sampling interval in ms which then applies to all channels.
+The smallest interval is 1ms:
 ```
 board.samplingOn(samplinginterval in ms)
 ```
 Calling `samplingOn()` without its argument sets the sampling interval to 19ms.

-### Enabling and reading from analoge pins
+### Enabling and reading from analogue or digital input pins

-To process data at a given sampling interval register a callback handler and then enable it:
+To receive data register a callback handler and then enable it:
 ```
     board.analog[0].register_callback(myCallback)
     board.analog[0].enable_reporting()
 ```
 where `myCallback(data)` is then called every time after data has been received and is timed by the arduino itself.
+For analogue inputs that's at the given sampling rate and for digital ones at state changes from 0 to 1 or 1 to 0.

 ### Writing to a digital port